resource-watch/slate/source/includes/api/_dataset.md

 }
 ```

+If you know the id or the `slug` of a dataset, then you can access it directly.

+Using this endpoint, you can also [include related entities](#include-related-entities), in the same way you do when loading multiple datasets.

-> To get the dataset including its relationships:
+> Getting a dataset by its including its relationships:

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/dataset/06c44f9a-aae7-401e-874c-de13b7764959?includes=metadata,vocabulary,widget,layer